Overcoming temptation is never easy. No matter how much we try to fight against it, our sinful nature gets the best of us.

 According to what God has revealed to him, Joseph told the king that there would be seven years of abundance all over Egypt.
 But seven years of famine would follow.

-As such, he advised him to store up grain in preparation for the famine.
-Impressed by his proposal, Pharaoh made him governor of Egypt (verse 41).
+Based on this, he advised him to store grain in preparation for the famine.
+Impressed by his proposal, Pharaoh made him governor of Egypt (verses 41-45).

 Joseph as a blessing to his family

-When famine came, people from different nations came over to Egypt to buy food.
-Among them were Joseph’s brothers themselves.
+During the time of famine, people from different nations came over to Egypt to buy food.
+Among them were Joseph’s brothers.

 Seeing them, Joseph recognized them but they didn’t.
-So, he took the opportunity to test if they had changed (Genesis 42).
+So, he took the opportunity to test how much they had changed (Genesis 42).

-He accused them spies but the men proved they were honest men by telling him about their family history.
-With this, Joseph asked them to return with their youngest brother, Benjamin, who was not with them, and in the meantime, one of them should remain in Egypt in custody.
+He accused them spies but they proved they were noble men by telling him about their family history.
+With this, Joseph asked them to return with their youngest brother, Benjamin.
+To make sure they would return, one of them was asked to remain in Egypt in custody.

-Returning with Benjamin, Joseph tested them further by placing a silver cup in Benjamin’s sack, which his steward found as they were traveling home (Genesis 44).
+Returning with Benjamin, Joseph tested them further by placing a silver cup in their youngest brother’s sack, which his steward found as they were traveling home (chapter 44).

 When Joseph decided to let them go except for Benjamin, Judah volunteered to take his place.
-“For how can I go back to my father if the boy is not with me?
-I fear to see the evil that would find my father” (verse 34, ESV).
+“How can I go back to my father if the boy is not with me?
+No!
+Do not let me see the misery that would come on my father” (verse 34, NIV).

-Proving their honesty and sincerity and seeing how much they had changed for good, Joseph couldn’t hold his tears anymore enough to reveal himself.
-His brothers couldn’t believe it.
+Proving their honesty and seeing how much they had changed for good, Joseph could no longer hold his tears enough to reveal himself.
+His brothers couldn’t believe he was indeed their long-lost brother.

 Seeing each other finally, Joseph fell on his neck and cried.
-Jacob said to him, “Now, let me die since I have seen your face and know that you are still alive” (Genesis 46:30, ESV).
+Jacob said to him, “Now I am ready to die since I have seen for myself that you are still alive” (verse 30 of chapter 46, NIV).

 What a dramatic reunion!